-7.3.2 Determination and input of wheel diameter
+7.2.2 Determination and input of wheel diameter

 - Note the wheel diameter on the rim or tire. - To enter the wheel diameter, press and hold the function key (Fig. 36, item 1). - Rotate the wheel while the key is pressed in order to enter the diameter.
-Having made an input release the function key.
+Having made the input release the function key.

-7.3.3 Gauge head application on various wheel types
+7.2.3 Gauge head applications